Weet jij waar jouw CBD olie vandaan komt?

 In addition, the cultivation is intended for the production of fibers and seeds, and the CBD is only a by-product.

-At that point, the industrial hemp can actually only be used for the production of CBD crystals , as the plant has been virtually destroyed.
+At that point, industrial hemp can actually only be used for the production of CBD crystals , as the plant has been virtually destroyed.

-High-quality extract from Fiber Hemp actually does not exist
+High-quality extract from Fiber Hemp does not actually exist

 CBD oil from cannabis plants, as Mother Nature intended

-Decarboxylation is cremation
+Decarboxylation is creaming

 The THC and CBD are actually degradation products of a dying plant.

-Endocannabinoids and the endocannabinoid system
+Endocannabinoids and the Endocannabinoid System

 And believe it or not, THC and CBD are not the main components in the plant.

-Cannabis plant cannot be copied or patented!
+Cannabis plant not to be copied or patented!

 Why one CBD oil is definitely not the same as another CBD oil